GabeScott/standard-works-vault/General Conference/2000 April - To All the World in Testimony.md

 # To All the World in Testimony

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the April session of the 2000 General Conference*

+>*In this great hall … the voices of prophets will go out to all the world in testimony of the Redeemer of mankind.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2000/04/to-all-the-world-in-testimony?lang=eng)